pyspark average(avg) function

 In this article, we will show how average function works in PySpark. avg() is an aggregate function which is used to get the average value from the dataframe column/s.
 We can get average value in three ways.

-Lets go through one by one.
+Let's go through one by one.

-First let's create the dataframe for demonstration.
+First let us create the dataframe for demonstration.

 Step 1: Creating a dataframe for the demonstration.